Key Points

 - We confirm the issuing route before preparing the apostille and translation workflow

 The trade-off: Legal Affairs Bureau issuance is handled through in-person collection by the applicant, while municipal offices may allow postal or proxy applications depending on the municipality.
+Because issuance route review may depend on written instructions from the receiving authority, email-based review is recommended where the route is unclear.

 | Aspect | Legal Affairs Bureau | Registered Domicile's Municipal Office |